-After leaving the University, Mr. Sanon joined the Leo Lewis Youth camp of Minnesota Vikings as a youth counselor; he coached inner city youth on the fundamentals of football, life skills, and decision-making.
+Upon graduation, Mr. Sanon joined the Leo Lewis Youth camp of Minnesota Vikings as a youth counselor; he coached inner city youth on the fundamentals of football, life skills, and decision-making.
 In 1998, Mr. Sanon returned to his hometown of Miami, Florida, where he joined the Miami Dolphins as an operations assistant, supporting football operations and working with the NFL Youth Challenge program, which provides youth development programming to kids of all ages.

-In 2000, Mr. Sanon moved on to Broward Community College (BCC), where he became first Project Director of a Federal initiative put out under the Clinton Administration Gaining Early Awareness and Readiness for Undergraduate Programs Project (also known as the G.E.A.R U.P.
-Project).
-This project provided tutoring, mentoring, homework assistance and interactive college tours for middle school youth residing in the housing developments.
-Under Mr. Sanon’s leadership, participating students saw significant academic improvement, with several students more than doubling their GPA (1.5 to 3.0+).
-Mr. Sanon’s emphasis on contextual based learning, as well as help from a few NFL friends, was key to this marked improvement.
-Mr. Sanon ran the Gear Up Project for two and a half years, leaving BCC in 2002 to join Opportunities Industrialization Center (OIC) of Broward County originally as Project Director and was promoted to head the agency as the Executive Director within two years of service and now as President and CEO.
+In 2000, Mr. Sanon moved on to Broward Community College (BCC), where he became the first Project Director of a Federal initiative led by the Clinton Administration, “Gaining Early Awareness and Readiness for Undergraduate Programs Project” (also known as the GEAR UP Project).
+This initiative provided tutoring, mentoring, homework assistance and interactive college tours for middle school youth residing in Broward County housing developments.
+Through Mr. Sanon’s leadership, participating students demonstrated significant academic improvement, with several students more than doubling their GPA (1.5 to 3.0+).
+Mr. Sanon’s emphasis on contextual-based learning was key to this marked improvement.
+Mr. Sanon left BCC in 2002 to join Opportunities Industrialization Center (OIC) of Broward County as Project Director and was promoted to lead the agency as Executive Director within two years of service and now serves as President and CEO.

 Newton B. Sanon, President and CEO of OIC of South Florida, is committed to the advancement of the underserved via vocational training and education.
 Mr. Sanon states that “Despite the many challenges we face, we live in the best country in the world, with boundless opportunities.
 I simply look to be a convener of awareness, access and action with the aspiration that all may have at a minimum, the opportunity to realize the greatness within us all. “